Slow-wave sleep: Drugs

 Some drugs influence sleep architecture by encroaching upon or prolonging deep sleep.
 Many drugs known to increase deep sleep in humans are of the GABAergic, dopaminergic, and anti-serotonergic classes.

 Gamma-hydroxybutyrate is synthesized in the central nervous system from gamma-aminobutyric acid (GABA).
 Oral administration has been shown to enhance slow-wave sleep without suppressing REM sleep.
 In the United States, it is sold as a prescription drug under the brand name Xyrem.
 It has been shown to reduce cataplexy attacks and excessive daytime sleepiness in patients with narcolepsy.

 The administration of the GABA_{a} agonist gabaxadol enhances both deep sleep and also positively impacts various indicators of insomnia.

 Tiagabine, a selective GABA reuptake inhibitor, demonstrated improving sleep maintenance and significantly increasing SWS in healthy elderly subjects and adult patients with primary insomnia.

 Levodopa is a drug commonly used to treat Parkinson's disease which acts to increases the brain's dopamine availability.
 Nocturnal single doses of levodopa increase slow-wave sleep by 10.6% in the elderly.

 Antagonists of certain serotonergic receptors (namely 5-HT_{2A} and 5-HT_{2C}) have also been demonstrated to enhance slow-wave sleep, although they do not consistently bring about improvements in overall sleep duration or symptoms associated with insomnia.
 Trazodone, an atypical antidepressant, increases the duration of low-wave sleep; it is suspected that trazodone's antagonistic action at the 5-HT_{2A} receptor may contribute to this effect.
 A variety of drugs that antagonise the on 5-HT_{2A} and 5-HT_{2C} receptors exhibit SWS-enhancing effects in humans.

+N-type calcium channel modulating gabapentinoids such as pregabalin are also known to increase slow-wave sleep in patients with fibromyalgia, restless leg syndrome, and partial seizures.
+Moreover, the results of a small double-blind randomized controlled trial suggests the enhancement of slow-wave sleep by pregabalin seems to carry on to healthy individuals as well.